mikeyhu/LegoDatabase/README.md

 The LegoDatabase project was created as an exercise to learn more about the following technologies: CoffeeScript, Node.js, MongoDB.

 The project has two parts:
-1. harvest set data into MongoDB by using [Brickset.com](http://www.brickset.com)'s excellent Set [API](http://www.brickset.com/webservices/).
+* Harvest set data into MongoDB by using [Brickset.com](http://www.brickset.com)'s excellent Set [API](http://www.brickset.com/webservices/).

-2. run a webserver to display your sets using facets, these are generated using MongoDBs aggregation framework.
+* Run a webserver to display your sets using facets, these are generated using MongoDBs aggregation framework.

 Usage
 -----